 Today, historians and students often view the Whiskey Rebellion through the prism of America’s post-9/11 revived police state, with its increased powers of domestic surveillance and imprisonment at Guantánamo Bay and abroad.
 Sympathetic to the rebels, historian William Hogeland writes: “hundreds of ordinary citizens were rousted from beds by pumped-up dragoons, marched through the snow to holding pens, detained indefinitely on no charge, harshly interrogated, physically and mentally abused, and made to open their homes to search and property to seizure — all without warrants and on the basis of no evidence.”
 Yet, despite these initial transgressions and abuse of power, the government only convicted a few rebels and Washington ultimately pardoned them.

 The Whiskey Rebellion was the first time the American national government ever used force against its own citizens — in contrast with Shay’s Rebellion when the Confederation Congress was powerless to do so.
 Indeed, that was one of the reasons some advocated creating a national government in the first place.
 With Hamilton, Lee, and Washington bearing down on them most of the distillers gave up or fled into the hills or west to Tennessee and Kentucky, beyond the reach of the national government.
-Those in Bourbon County, Kentucky distilled primarily corn mash, leading to the famous whiskey of that name (an etymology disputed by New Orleans’ Bourbon Street).
+Those in Bourbon County, Kentucky distilled primarily corn mash, leading to the famous whiskey of that name (an etymology disputed by those on New Orleans’ Bourbon Street).
 Rebel leader David Bradford accepted a land grant in Spanish West Florida (Louisiana) and built the Myrtles Plantation.
 Westylvania never materialized.
 In 1798, George Washington opened the largest whiskey distillery in America on his plantation in Mount Vernon, servicing drinkers of nearby Alexandria, Virginia.